joshuaemer/Gold-Team/README.md

 **IMPORTANT(Windows only) Do not run the exe titled Rolled War II v0.1.0.exe located in the Rolled War II folder as this is the prototype.
 Unless you wanted to run the protype for some reason then go for it.**

+1. Download the Source code from Alpha release.
-In the Gold Team folder (The Parent Folder) extract the respective folder and execute the file listed below.
+2. In the Gold Team folder (The Parent Folder) extract the respective folder and execute the file listed below.

     Windows: Folder: Windows.zip  Executable: RWII.exe

     Linux64: Folder: Linux 64.zip Executable: RWII.x86_64

     Linux32: Folder: Linux 32.zip Executable: RWII.x86

- To create a game select a game mode.
+ 3. To create a game select a game mode.
 To join an existing game select Join Game.
 Multiplayer is done over LAN only.
 **Controls:**
 	W/S will move the player forward and backwards.
 A/D will move the camera left and right.
 E will switch weapons, G will throw a grenade and Esc will pause the game.
 To see these controls in game, hit Esc and click controls.